-Picasa also lets you select the drive and folders to scan and gives you the option of synchronizing automatically each time you open up the software.
-You don't have to manually import new pictures.
+Picasa also lets you select the drive and folders to scan and allows you to synchronize automatically each time you open up the software.
+You don't have to import new pictures manually.

-Once your photos have been added to Picasa, they are organized into albums that will appear in folders with the same names from which they were taken.
+Once your photos have been added to Picasa, they are organized into albums appearing in folders with the same names from which they were taken.
 You can reorganize and move photos from one location to another by simply dragging and dropping.

-Picasa also lets you add tags to your pictures so that you can sort them easily, including adding the location in which the photos were taken (although this has to be inputted manually nowadays).
+Picasa also lets you add tags to your pictures so that you can sort them easily, including the location where the photos were taken (although this has to be inputted manually nowadays).
 You're also able to tag the people in the photos so that you can easily find them.